 Gestalt Principles in UI Design

-Gestalt is a german word for form or shape.
+Gestalt is a German word for form or shape.

 Understanding how your brain works will enable you to become a wiser designer.
 It can assist you in determining which visual elements are most effective in any given situation, allowing you to use them to influence perception, direct attention, and effect behavioral change.
 This is notably useful in fields such as User Interface (UI) design.